nathancarter/weblurch/doc/plan.md

 also (of course) create unit tests verifying that it was completed correctly.

- * Implement the following cursor features in `LurchEditor`.
-    * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).
-    * Add a method for querying the cursor position or anchor as an integer within the root div, an integer that could be passed to the `placeCursor` routine of the `LurchEditor`.
  * Add all the functions for dealing with that cursor as if it were a real cursor.
 Each of these may make several edits to the document, and so should use the new block-of-edits support